tannewt/wa-law.org/bill/2021-22/hb/1218/1/README.md

 3. Whenever an inspection is conducted, the department shall prepare a written report that summarizes all information obtained during the inspection, and if the home is in violation of this chapter, serve a copy of the inspection report upon the provider at the same time as a notice of violation.
 This notice shall be mailed to the provider within ten working days of the completion of the inspection process.
 If the home is not in violation of this chapter, a copy of the inspection report shall be mailed to the provider within ten calendar days of the inspection of the home.
 All inspection reports shall be made available to the public at the department during business hours.

 4. The provider shall develop corrective measures for any violations found by the department's inspection.
 The department shall upon request provide consultation and technical assistance to assist the provider in developing effective corrective measures.
 The department shall include a statement of the provider's corrective measures in the department's inspection report.

+## Section 21
+> This section adds a new section to an existing chapter [70.128](/rcw/70_public_health_and_safety/70.128_adult_family_homes.md).
+Here is the [modified chapter](rcw/70_public_health_and_safety/70.128_adult_family_homes.md) for context.

+1. The department shall require each adult family home to:

+    a.
+Create and regularly maintain a current resident roster containing the name and room number of each resident and provide a written copy immediately upon an in-person request from any long-term care ombuds;

+    b.
+Create and regularly maintain a current, accurate, and aggregated list of contact information for each resident and the resident representative, if any, of each resident.
+The contact information for each resident must include the resident's name, room number, and, if available, telephone number and email address.
+The contact information for each resident representative must include the resident representative's name, relationship to the resident, phone number, and, if available, email and mailing address;

+    c.
+Record and update the aggregated list of contact information for each resident and the resident representative of each resident, if any, upon receipt of new or updated contact information from the resident or resident representative; and

+    d.
+Upon the oral or written request of any long-term care ombuds, provide a copy of the aggregated list of contact information for each resident and resident representative within 48 hours directly to the requesting long-term care ombuds, by electronic copy to the email address or facsimile number of the requesting long-term care ombuds.

+2. In accordance with the federal older Americans act, federal regulations, and state laws that govern the state long-term care ombuds program, the department shall inform adult family homes that:

+    a.
+Any long-term care ombuds is authorized to request and obtain from adult family homes the information required by this section in order to perform the legal functions and duties of long-term care ombuds;

+    b.
+The state long-term care ombuds program and all long-term care ombuds are considered a "health oversight agency," so that the federal health insurance portability and accountability act and chapter 70.02 RCW do not preclude adult family homes from providing the information required by this section when requested by any long-term care ombuds;

+    c.
+The information required by this section, when provided by an adult family home to a requesting long-term care ombuds, becomes property of the state long-term care ombuds program and is subject to all state and federal laws governing the confidentiality and disclosure of the files, records, and information maintained by the state long-term care ombuds program or any local long-term care ombuds entity; and

+    d.
+The adult family home may not delay or refuse to provide the resident roster, the contact information for a resident or resident representative, or the aggregated list of contact information for each resident and the resident representative, if any, of each resident, on any basis, including on the basis that the adult family home must first obtain consent from one or more of the residents or resident representatives.

+3. Nothing in this section shall interfere with or diminish the authority of any long-term care ombuds to access facilities, residents, and resident records as otherwise authorized by law.

+4. For the purposes of this section, "resident representative" has the same meaning as in RCW 70.129.010.

 ## Section 22